AllanSCosta/InterDocker/README.md

-# End2End Protein Docking
+# InterDocker: A pipeline for structure and sequence-based protein docking

 <img src="media/proteins-dock.gif" height="250"/>

-## A pipeline for docking protein structures
+### Dependencies

 This repository integrates a number of codebases into a protein-protein docking system.